RafiShaik-AI/cifar10-image-classification-cnn/README.md

 ## 📌 Project_Description :-
 This project implements an image classification model using Convolutional Neural Networks (CNN) on the CIFAR-10 dataset.

-## 🎯 Objective:-
+## 🎯 Objective:
-To classify images into 10 categories such as airplane, car, bird, cat, dog, automobile, etc....
+To classify images into 10 categories such as airplane, car, bird, cat, dog, automobile, etc.....

 ## 🛠 Technologies Used in cifar10-image-classification-cnn
 - Python
 - TensorFlow / Keras
 - Google Colab

-## 📊 Dataset :--
+## 📊 Dataset :-
 CIFAR-10 dataset (built into TensorFlow)

-## 📈 Results:-
+## 📈 Results:
 Achieved ~70% accuracy using a simple CNN model.

-## 🚀 Future Improvements:-
+## 🚀 Future Improvements:
 - Add data augmentation
 - Use transfer learning (ResNet, MobileNet)
 - Hyperparameter tuning